Frequently Asked Questions

 - Smaller employers make premium payments through arrangements with MetLife

-Employers purchasing NH PFML Insurance through MetLife qualify for a Business Enterprise Tax (BET) Credit equal to 50% of the NH PFML Insurance six-week premium the employer pays.
+Employers purchasing NH PFML Insurance through MetLife qualify for a Business Enterprise Tax (BET) Credit equal to 50% of the NH PFML Insurance six-week premium the employer pays each year.
 Employers will need to complete and submit the most recent Schedule of Business Profits Tax (BPT) Credit (form DP-160) to the NH Department of Revenue Administration to claim the NH business tax credit.

 - ABC B&B has chosen to provide the six-week PFML benefit and pay premiums on behalf of all 30 workers, which qualifies the company for a BET Credit equal to 50% of the premium paid to MetLife